Shorncote, All Saints Church

 HERITAGE HIGHLIGHTS: Unusual carved stone coat of arms

-The oldest opart of the current building are the doorways; the south and blocked doorways are both Norman work.
+The oldest part of the current building are the doorways; the south and blocked doorways are both Norman work.
 The north doorway is actually more elaborate than the functional south door.
 The north door columns have carved capitals and the tympanum has been recut and put to novel use as a threshold stone.

 The south doorway is carved with a pair of scratch dials and inevitable graffiti - but before you decry the iniquities of modern society, take a closer look and you realise that the graffiti dates to the early years of the 18th century.

 There is more 'historic' graffiti inside the church - all the north and south chancel windows have graffiti etched on their sills.
 A third window on the north side was blocked in the 14th century to create a small niche, perhaps for an Easter Sepulchre.

 The wagon-vaulted chancel roof is decorated with wooden bosses and dates to the 14th century.
-There is a late 17th century communion table.
+There is a late 17th-century communion table.
 The east window displays medieval stained glass with the Berkeley family coat of arms.
-The walls of the chancel - particularly the north wall and the space above the chancel arch, are covered in late 12th or early 13th century wall paintings.
-The design is a simple serioes of rectangles with a flower pattern in each rectangle.
+The walls of the chancel - particularly the north wall and the space above the chancel arch, are covered in late 12th or early 13th-century wall paintings.
+The design is a simple series of rectangles with a flower pattern in each rectangle.

 The earliest part of the interior is the chancel arch, which dates to 1170 and has very nice carved capitals on the arch columns.
 A pair of wooden doors from the nave date to the 15th century and appear to have been made from a medieval screen.